Allighen History, Family Crest & Coats of Arms

 Early History of the Allighen family

-Another 146 words (10 lines of text) covering the years 161 and 1613 are included under the topic Early Allighen History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Allighen research.
+Another 79 words (6 lines of text) covering the years 161 and 1613 are included under the topic Early Allighen History in all our PDF Extended History products and printed products wherever possible.

 Allighen Spelling Variations